 Cancellation – If, for whatever reason, you need to cancel or cut short your holiday, the recommended limit is £3000 or the total cost of your holiday.

 Baggage & Belongings – Basic cover should pay out up to £1500 if your luggage or belongings are lost, stolen or damaged while on holiday.
 More expensive items such as cameras and laptops can be subject to limited pay-outs so be sure to take out extra cover if you’re planning on taking something particularly valuable away with you.

 Delay – Flight delays are not all that uncommon and it’s well worth getting cover for this as you will be compensated if the delay is longer than 12 hours.
 To make your claim easier, ask your airline to confirm the delay in writing and keep hold of any receipts of things you have had to purchase because of the delay.

-Some policies come with more generous limits but the biggest thing to decide is if you really need it.
-If you have any pre-existing medical conditions, even something like asthma, you may need to take out a specialist policy as this is unlikely to be covered under basic policies.
+Pre-existing medical conditions - If you have any pre-existing medical conditions, even something like asthma, you may need to take out a specialist policy as this is unlikely to be covered under basic policies.
 However, our team specialise in finding the best travel insurance deals whatever your personal circumstances, so feel free to pop in for a chat to discuss all the available options in more detail.

 IMPORTANT INFORMATION regarding pre-existing medical conditions - If you are unable to obtain travel insurance for this reason then please contact The Money Advice Service - Medical Cover Firm Directory